ericholscher/django-testing-docs/fixtures.rst

 As you can see, this test is a lot simpler than the above one.
 It is also neat that we can edit the object and save it, and it doesn't matter.
-No other tests (if they existed) would be effected by this change.
+No other tests (if they existed) would be affected by this change.
 Notice that in my fixtures list, I only had mine and not mine.yaml or mine.json.
 It you don't add a file extension to your fixture, it will search for all fixtures with that name, of any extension.
 You can define an extension if you only want it